 If SWHA are detected and the 1⁄2-mile no-disturbance nest buffer is not feasible, consultation with CDFW is warranted to determine if the Project can avoid take.
-If SWHA cannot be avoided, acquisition of an Incidental Take Permit, pursuant to Fish and Game Code § 2081(b) prior to ground-disturbing activities may be necessary to comply with CESA.
+If SWHA take cannot be avoided, acquisition of an Incidental Take Permit, pursuant Fish and Game Code section 2081(b) prior to vegetation- or ground-disturbing activities may be necessary to comply with CESA.

-Recommended Mitigation Measure 4: Tree Removal
+Recommended Mitigation Measure 4: Compensation for Loss of Foraging Habitat